luneyune/StyockCPP/docs/commands-specification.md

  - div - takes 2 numbers from stack, and push result of div of this 2 numbers
  - mod - takes 2 numbers from stack, and push result of mod of this 2 numbers
  - mul - takes 2 numbers from stack, and push result of mul of this 2 numbers
- - cmp - takes 2 numbers from stack, and push result of comparing of this 2 numbers
+ - cmp - takes 2 numbers from stack, and push result of comparing of this 2 numbers, result will rewrite only last pushed number

 *Note: numbers order defined by input order from stack*